zulip/zulip/docs/testing/testing-with-django.md

 view right from your browser (the tool prints the URL where the report is exposed in your development environment).

+- **Console output** A properly written test should print nothing to the console; use `with self.assertLogs` to capture and verify any logging output.
+Note that we reconfigure various loggers in `zproject/test_extra_settings.py` where the output is unlikely to be interesting when running our test suite.  `test-backend --ban-console-output` checks for stray print statements.

 Note that `test-backend --coverage` will assert that various specific files in the project have 100% test coverage and throw an error if their coverage has fallen.
 One of our project goals